Arrays

 - returns an array of deleted elements

-- start - index at which to start. for negative "start", count begins from backside
+- start - index at which to start. when start is negative, count begins from backside

 - toSpliced() - non-mutating alternative